 The difference in approach between Google’s and Uber’s self-driving car programs is illustrative here.
 Google’s Waymo has cultivated a reputation for obsessive testing, regulatory compliance, and helping seniors and the disabled.
 Uber has instead decided to create a reputation of flaunting DMV and state regulations, blaming its drivers, and rushing unsafe vehicles onto the streets of San Francisco.
 Which approach is more likely to lead to positive reputational impacts on the long run?

 By creating sources of positive reputation and then reinforcing them through traditional and online media, companies can buffer themselves against misrepresentation and reputational attacks.

 You can help your company culture move away from reputational risk by making more of its activities transparent.
 Of course, not everything can be put out into the open all the time, but if your business processes are built around asking “what needs to stay hidden” instead of “what needs to be made public,” you are more likely to come up with solutions that steer you away from reputation problems.

 It should be clear by now that there are no formulas or shortcuts for reputational risk management.
-The most effect strategies revolve around developing a healthy corporate culture that is responsive to and realistic about internal shortcomings, not just to external competitive challenges.
+The most effective strategies revolve around developing a healthy corporate culture that is responsive to and realistic about internal shortcomings, not just to external competitive challenges.
 Regardless of the difficulty, however, a reputation-focused approach is what it takes to succeed in today’s hyper-connected digital media environment—we see the proof in our client interactions on a daily basis.
 The companies that find the best solutions are the ones most likely to reap the biggest profits.